eclipse-archived/codewind-docs/docs/_documentations/remotedeploy-vscode.md

 Select the template type, and enter a project name.
 Your new project is built and after a few seconds begins running in the cloud.

 ## Copying an existing local project to the cloud

-Copying an existing local project, for example `myFirstNodeProject` over to the remote Codewind deployment.
+Copy an existing local project, for example `myFirstNodeProject` over to the remote Codewind deployment:

-To begin:

 1\.
 Select the remote deployment and click the `Add existing project` button: